 Dental Patient Insurance Questions Asked

 Dental patient insurance questions can be tough to answer.
 Especially if we are unprepared for the task.
 So, let’s prepare now!
 There are some questions that are most common.
 And those are the questions we want to be prepared to answer.
 As always, remember to keep our tone in check.
-I talk about this in my Better Dental Financial Presentations e-book (also available in the Restorative Schedule Management Bundle as well).
+I talk about this in my Better Dental Financial Presentations e-book.
 Although our words are important, our body language and tone are even more so!

 Many patient questions come through our office phones.
 So we can prepare ahead of time.
 Scripts are so helpful.
 Especially in these situations.
 Where the same questions come up.
 Let’s dive into the most common insurance questions dental patients ask.
 And see if we can put together some great answers for them.
 Here is a list of the questions I often hear.
 And I bet you might too!